purpl-org/.github/profile/README.md

 Our focus with redOS is to create and test experimental features that may take a while to complete, in an environment that doesn't need to have stable releases.</br>

 Things may break from time to time using redOS, but thats okay!
 Thats part of the process of making cool things.

+## Where can I download these OSes?

+The latest OTA of purplOS is available at: http://api.froggitti.net/ota/purplos/latest.ota The latest OTA of redOS is available at: http://api.froggitti.net/ota/purplos/red.ota

+You can also download the latest OTA from https://devsetup.froggitti.net.